MajesticGoodness/subbyWubby/report/Report.md

 ### 3.4 k --> o

-At this stage we've still got a few substitutions that are likely to match up but we've got a problem: the frequencies of the remaining letters are so close to each other that any one of them could be the correct candidate for substitution with 'o'.
-We might've also inadvertently stumbled upon an easy way to defeat this attack: make sure the cipher text frequencies are all close to each other.
+Notice anything?
+I don't.
+Let's keep trying some more.

-There's no way to know in advance which the correct substitution might be, so we naively try mapping 'k' to 'o'.
+Well, we would, but there's a minor issue.
+The next few letters that might map onto 'o' are close to each other in frequency.
+How do we know which letter in the cipher text is the right one?
+We don't.
+We just have to try it and see what we get.

 | Cipher Letter | English Letter |
 | ------------- | -------------- |